In this article, I explain whether Singapore is worth visiting and share some interesting facts about this truly impressive metropolis.

-The first time I visited Singapore, several years ago, it was a rather short trip: just for a few hours.
-Honestly I don’t remember much besides the fact that there was an oppressive tropical heat and Singapore was a very modern city, definitely different from any other city I visited in Europe.
-However, it left me with a very good impression.
-It was my first time in Asia though and, as you can imagine, it is not easy to be impartial when you make a similar trip for the first time.
+The first time I visited Singapore, several years ago, it was a very short stop, just a few hours.
+Honestly, I don’t remember much, apart from the oppressive tropical heat and the feeling of being in a very modern city, quite different from any place I had visited in Europe.
+Still, it left me with a very good impression.

 Some considerations about Singapore